 This is my review on the Roland FP-30 intermediate digital piano.
 I rented this for a week to get to know it better in the summer of 2020; this is one piano I am considering upgrading to in the near future, so check out my in-depth review (includes comparisons to the Yamaha P-125 and Roland FP-10)

-NOTE: Make sure you also check out the preliminary review below on the updated version, the FP-30x!
+NOTE: Make sure you also check out my review below on the updated version, the FP-30x!

 This is my review on the Inovus i88 entry level digital piano.
 This is a new piano on the market in 2020, and is packed with features included weighted keys, tons of voices, built-in rhythms and accompaniment, and awesome connectivity.
 Check out my in-depth review (includes comparisons to the Alesis Recital Pro and the Yamaha P-45)